Scattering properties of frozen hydrometeors at MW & sub-mm wavelengths

-The primary objective of the Microwave Sounder mission is to support Numerical Weather Prediction at regional and global scales by providing information on atmospheric temperature and water vapour profiles in clear and cloudy conditions.
+The primary objective of the MWS mission is to support numerical weather prediction (NWP) at regional and global scales by providing information on atmospheric temperature and water vapour profiles in clear and cloudy conditions.
 It also provides information on cloud liquid water columns.

 The availability of MWS radiances (and derived temperatures soundings) is of primary importance to climate monitoring applications, due to the heritage of the temperature records from MSU (Microwave Sounding Unit) onwards (since 1979).

 The spectral characteristics of MWS are enhanced, in comparison to AMSU-A and MHS, by the addition of two temperature and three humidity sounding channels.
 The new channel of MWS at 229GHz will provide information on cirrus clouds which improve humidity sounding information.
 The MWS channel specifications are listed in the table.